Two direct solvers for a system of linear equations: Introduction

 \section{Introduction}

 The problem of solving a system of linear equations is widespread across mathematics, science and engineering.
 Taking there to be $m$ equations in $n$ unknowns, the equations will be written as $Ax=b$, where $A=(a_{ij})$ is the coefficient matrix, $x=(x_j)$ is the vector of unknowns, and $b=(b_i)$.
-The indices are $i=1, \dots, m$ and $j=1, \dots ,n$, and the entries in $A$, $x$ and $b$ belong to a field ${\cal F}$ which is taken to be ${\cal C}$.
+The indices are $i=1, \dots, m$ and $j=1, \dots ,n$, and the entries in $A$, $x$ and $b$ belong to a field ${\cal F}$.
+It will be assumed that ${\cal F}$ is endowed with an inner product; here ${\cal F}$ is taken to be ${\cal C}$.

-When the nullity of $A$ is non-zero, the inverse to $A$ does not exist, and it will no longer possible to write the solution in the cogent form $x = A^{-1}b$.
+When the nullity of $A$ is non-zero, the inverse to $A$ does not exist, and it will no longer be possible to write the solution in the cogent form $x = A^{-1}b$.
 Nevertheless, in this case one may still use the generalized inverse ($G$) to express the particular and homogeneous parts of the solution as:

 where $Ax_p=b$, $Ax_h=0$, $1_n$ is an n-by-n identity matrix, $P$ is a null space projection operator, and $y \in {\cal F}^n$.
 By definition, $Py \in {\cal N}[A]$, where ${\cal N}[A]$ is the null space of $A$.